-After Brexit, nothing is expected to change in terms of buying a home in France.
+During the transition period nothing is expected to change in terms of buying a home in France.
 For those planning a permanent move, of course, access to healthcare and permanent residency are important concerns, while for those buying a holiday home, it is fair to say that not much will change.
 As far as travelling back and forth between the two countries the EU has indicated that British nationals will be able to visit the Schengen area (including France) after Brexit for 90 days out of any 180 days without the need to apply for Schengen visas, although they would be required to complete the online ETIAS application from 2021 onwards.
-Further accomodations for ease of travel may come into effect depending on exit terms and post-Brexit negotiations.
+Further accommodations for ease of travel may come into effect depending on exit terms and post-Brexit negotiations.

 Few aspects of the buying process may be affected by Brexit, one being that non-EU residents seeking a French mortgage are not allowed to borrow as much as EU residents.
 French residents can borrow up to 100% of the property value, European residents up to 80%, and non-EU residents up to 60-65%.